1000 Guineas Preview, Tips, Runners & Trends (Guineas Festival)

 • 2022: Winner in 3 (9,4) [13 Runners]

-The course which has produced the most winners of the 1000 Guineas is Newmarket (Rowley); there have been a total of 9 winners of this race who ran at Newmarket (Rowley) last time out.
-The next best course, which has produced the second most winners, is Maisons-Laffitte; there have been a total of 3 winners of this race who ran at Maisons-Laffitte last time out.
+The course which has produced the most winners of the 1000 Guineas is Newmarket (Rowley); there have been a total of 8 winners of this race who ran at Newmarket (Rowley) last time out.
+The next best courses, which have produced the second most winners, are Leopardstown and Maisons-Laffitte; there have been a total of 3 winners from each of those courses.

 These are the stallions whose offspring have not produced a winner of the 1000 Guineas despite multiple attempts: